stimulus-components/stimulus-components/_docs/components/stimulus-sortable.md

 </ul>
 ```

 By default, `position` will be used as param in a PATCH request.
+You can change it with the `data-sortable-param-name-value` attribute.

 If you use `data-sortable-resource-name-value`, the name will be used.
 For instance, `todo[position]`.